mdreier1/Dreier-Affect-SM/README.md

 + These models (in the order they appear) test:
 1) whether social media 'screen time' predicts evening negative mood (accounting for morning negative mood)
 2) whether number of times checking social media predicts evening negative mood (accounting for morning negative mood)
-3) whether positive affect DURING social media use is associated with social media 'screen time'
+3) whether positive mood DURING social media use is associated with social media 'screen time'
-4) whether positive affect DURING social media use is associated with number of times checking social media
+4) whether positive mood DURING social media use is associated with number of times checking social media
-5) whether negative affect DURING social media use is associated with social media 'screen time'
+5) whether negative mood DURING social media use is associated with social media 'screen time'
-6) whether negative affect DURING social media use is associated with number of times social media is checked
+6) whether negative mood DURING social media use is associated with number of times social media is checked

 + For all Bayesian models, I was interested in within-person effects at the day-level.
-To isolate these effects, I controlled for between-person effects of each independent variable of interest (e.g., 'screen time', social media checks, positive affect on social media, negative affect on social media).
+To isolate these effects, I controlled for between-person effects of each independent variable of interest (e.g., 'screen time', social media checks, positive mood on social media, negative mood on social media).
 I also controlled for each person's day in the study.

 ### RESULTS - SAME-DAY.pdf